SnappyJumper/BookWyrm/TESTING.md

 * Only a logged in User who owns the review can edit it.

-### 3. As a Site User I can delete my published reviews which will lead to a more positive user experience.
+### 3. As a Site User, I can delete my published reviews which will lead to a more positive user experience.

 * Once a review has been published the User can return at any time to delete it.